AthenaDecisionSystems/athena-owl-core/CONTRIBUTING.md

-## Contributing to Athena OWL core
+# Contributing to the OwlAgent Framework

-Anyone can contribute to Athena OWL core code and their associated projects.
+Anyone can contribute to OwlAgent Framework and associated projects.

-There are multiple ways to contribute: report bugs and improvement suggestions, improve documentation, and contribute code.
+There are multiple ways to contribute: report bugs and suggest improvements, improve the documentation, and contribute code.

 ## Bug reports, documentation changes, and feature requests

-If you would like to contribute to the project in the form of encountered bug reports, necessary documentation changes, or new feature requests, this can be done through the use of the repository's [**Issues**](#) list.
+If you would like to contribute to the project in the form of encountered bug reports, necessary documentation changes, or new feature requests, this can be done through the use of the repository's [**Issues**](https://github.com/AthenaDecisionSystems/athena-owl-core/issues) list.

-Before opening a new issue, please reference the existing list to make sure a similar or duplicate item does not already exist.
-Otherwise, please be as explicit as possible when creating the new item and be sure to include the following:
+Before opening a new issue, please check the existing list to make sure a similar or duplicate item does not already exist.
+When you create your issues, please be as explicit as possible and be sure to include the following:

 - **Bug reports**

-  - Specific Project Version
+  - Specific project version
   - Deployment environment
   - A minimal, but complete, setup of steps to recreate the problem